tcg96/Hackintosh-HP6300-HP8300-OpenCore/README.md

 	Rename the one you want to use to `SSDT.aml`.
 Or you can generate your own with [ssdtPRGen.sh](https://github.com/Piker-Alpha/ssdtPRGen.sh).

 4. Configure IGPU if you don't use dGPU.
 5. These files are very similar to the [repository by aloha-cn](https://github.com/aloha-cn/Hackintosh-HP6300-HP8300-OpenCore).
-Drivers and OpenCore are updated, and `RestrictEvents.kext` and `revpatch=sbvmm` boot argument were added.
-Without these two additions, updates from System Settings do not work.
+Drivers and OpenCore are updated for compatibility with the newer MacOS versions, and `RestrictEvents.kext` and `revpatch=sbvmm` boot argument are added to enable updates from System Settings.
 6. This was only tested on a SATA SSD.
-To use NVMe or Apple PCIe SSD, you have to use a USB disk for boot (like when starting installation).
+To use NVMe SSD or Apple PCIe SSD, you have to use a USB disk for boot (like when starting installation).

 ## References
 https://github.com/Sniki/HP6300-HP8300